sthavjay/Eastern/readme.md

 Hello everyone, this repo is created for Eastern University projects.
 Thank you.
+This  is for new branch.